mitesh-pv/simple-mvn-app-template/README.md

-# Simple Java Application using maven
+# Simple Maven Project Template

+This project can be used as template to crate simple java applications. <br>
 Clone this project and change the name.

 Create maven run configuration with following maven command: